jon-jacky/Piety/editors/edsel.md

 is usually not enough to show all of the output from some commands, for example *n* (list buffers).
 Use the *c* option to set more lines when you invoke *edsel* (see examples above).
-Or, to change the number command lines at any time during an editing session, type a Python statement that assigns the *cmd_h* variable.
-For example, to set the region to 12 lines, type: *!cmd_h = 12*
+Or, to change the number command lines at any time during an editing session, use Python commands to reassign *cmd_h*, then rescale the display:

+    :!frame.cmd_h=12
+    :!update(Op.rescale)

 ## Frame commands ##